Reconciling cosmic dipolar tensions with a gigaparsec void: Cosmic Dipoles

-Similar to the temperature dipole, the angular number density dipole can be calculated for quasars located at different redshifts shown as the red dashed curve in Fig.~\ref{cmbaz}.
-It is clear that there is a peak for the dipole anisotropy around $z = 1$, due to the existence of a Gpc-scale local void.
-Therefore, when considering kinematic interpretations of quasar dipoles, such a peak dipole anisotropy induced by an off-center void can cause a larger amplitude in the quasar dipole.
+Similar to the temperature dipole, this dipole comes from $\kappa(\xi)$ term, due to redshift distribution in different directions.
+Just as redshift dipole behavior in Fig.~\ref{fig:cmbdip_z}, it is clear that there is a peak for the dipole anisotropy around $z = 1$, due to the existence of a Gpc-scale local void.
+Therefore, when considering purely kinematic interpretations of quasar dipoles, such a peak dipole anisotropy induced by an off-center void can cause a larger amplitude in the quasar dipole.
 This reconciles the peculiar velocity inconsistency between the quasar and CMB dipoles.

-In principle, there is an intrinsic matter distribution anisotropy in the view of an off-center observer inside the void and it is the origin of the observed quasar dipole.
-If we assume that the number density of quasars is determined by their surrounding matter density, the amplitude of quasar dipole should be similar to the amplitude of angular matter density dipole.
+In principle, there is an intrinsic matter distribution anisotropy in the view of an off-center observer inside the void, and it is the origin of the observed quasar dipole.
+If we assume that the number density of quasars is determined by their surrounding matter density, the amplitude of the quasar dipole should be similar to the amplitude of the angular matter density dipole.
 In calculating angular matter density in a local void, the mass term is the matter density times the observed volume elements and the angular term is the observed solid angle, which can be expressed as follows,

-where $a$ is the scale factor corresponding to the observational angle $\xi$.
-Although $a$ does not appear in the LTB metric we adopt, it is still used during our approximation due to its convenience.
-Relative variation and dipole amplitude can be therefore calculated as previously discussed.
-The results are shown as the green dotted curve of Fig.~\ref{cmbaz}.